LLNL/RAJA/docs/sphinx/user_guide/config_options.rst

 * **Examples, tests, warnings, etc.**

-     Variables that control whether RAJA tests and examples are built when the library is compiled are:
+     Variables that control whether RAJA tests, examples, or tutorial exercises are built when RAJA is compiled:

       ======================   ======================
       Variable                 Default
       ======================   ======================
       ENABLE_TESTS             On
       ENABLE_EXAMPLES          On
+      ENABLE_EXERCISES         On
       ======================   ======================

      RAJA can also be configured to build with compiler warnings reported as